wieslawsoltes/Xaml.Behaviors/docfx/articles/source-generators/typed-data-trigger.md

 In the generated trigger, the `Binding` and `Value` properties are strongly typed (e.g., `double`), so no type conversion is needed at runtime.
 If the requested type is internal (and visible to the generator), the generated trigger class will be `internal`; otherwise it is `public`.
 The generated trigger also evaluates once when attached, so matching initial values will fire actions immediately without waiting for another property change.

+## Notes

+- The generator intentionally scans attributes broadly (not only by metadata name) so aliased or currently-unresolved `GenerateTypedDataTrigger` usages are still discovered by the incremental pipeline.